Painting contractors in

 Business Registration

-Register business name with Nebraska Secretary of State if operating as LLC or corporation.
-Obtain Federal EIN from IRS for tax purposes.
+Register business name with Nebraska Secretary of State and obtain federal EIN number from IRS.

 EPA RRP Certification